rdallasgray/roto/README.md

 There are certain things that will break Roto, though:

-1. The overall container must be set with overflow: hidden, position: relative.
+1. The outer container must be set with overflow: hidden, position: relative.
-2. The unordered list must be set with position: relative, white-space: nowrap, and padding and margin 0.
+2. The inner container must be set with position: relative, and padding and margin 0.
-3. The listitems must be set with display: block, float: left, list-style: none.
+3. The elements must be set with display: block, float: left.

 You DON'T need to set these -- the script does it for you.
 But be aware that if you contradict them in your own stylesheets or scripts, you could run into problems.